Common Causes of Jawbone Loss

 - Infection (“Osteomyelitis”): A bacterial infection in the jawbone (and marrow) leads to inflammation, a reduction of blood supply and, possibly, the loss of bone.

 Jawbone loss is probably more common than you think.
-Luckily, if you have experienced deterioration yourself, Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee, Dr. Valenti and Dr. Huberman can give you full functionality back with bone grafting, right here in our office.
+Luckily, if you have experienced deterioration yourself, Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee and Dr. Valenti can give you full functionality back with bone grafting, right here in our office.
 Please give us a call at Carmel NY Office Phone Number 845-278-2101 for more information.